NguyenDangToan/ReverseIP/README.md

 # ReverseIP
 ## About
-This tool use api from AA to collect domain name from IP address
+This tool use api from https://dnslytics.com/reverse-ip to collect domain name from IP address
 ## Requirements
 pip install -r requirements.txt
 ## Usage